Business, Government & Society

 Business, Government & Society Launches "Ethics Unwrapped"

 “Ethics Unwrapped,” a series of free ethics teaching videos, was launched in Fall 2012 by the McCombs School of Business.
-The videos (and downloading instructions) are available at the Ethics Unwrapped website.
+The videos are available at the Ethics Unwrapped website.

 McCombs' Newest Department

 The Business, Government, & Society department focuses research and teaching on the regulatory, political, legal and ethical environment of business.
 Today’s global marketplace is more competitive, more transparent, more culturally and politically diverse, and more fluid than ever before.
 Future business leaders will need to be able to navigate the legal, ethical and cultural demands of government and society.
 The BGS department helps students cultivate the skills needed to successfully manage the dynamic business environment of the future.

 On January 24, Dr. Jerry Nickelsburg of the Anderson School of Business at UCLA presented a paper entitled “Structural Adjustment and Regional Labor Markets: Lessons from Post Cold-War Base Closures.”
 The BGS Department thanks the Bates Family Foundation for making this presentation possible.

 On November 20 in Washington DC, Robert Prentice participated in a panel discussion entitled “Auditor Incentives and Behavior-Related Considerations Regarding Fraud Detection” in a meeting of the Standing Advisory Group of the Public Company Accounting Oversight Board (PCAOB).